RobertFischer/check1.js/README.md

 which is going to slow down the page load and piss people off as their batteries drain away.
 You have a library for detecting if you're on a mobile device, but the library itself is non-trivial (eg: the minified `Detect-Mobile` library is still 15k).

 Use *Check1*, and you will only load `Detect-Mobile` the very first time.
 Every other access to the page will use the cached value.
-This script minifies does to less than 1k, so you are having significant savings.
+This script minifies to less than 1k, so you are having significant savings.